Karen Handel: LGBT rights

 Handel opposes same-sex marriage and same-sex civil unions.
 She voted against legislation that would have given domestic partner benefits.
 She opposes the adoption of children by gay individuals, stating that it "is not the best household for a child".

 The Human Rights Campaign gave Handel a 0% score for her record relating to LGBT rights issues during the 115th Congress.

 Gun policy

-Handel received an "A" rating from the National Rifle Association, as well as their endorsement, in 2017.
+Handel received an "A" rating from the NRA Political Victory Fund, as well as their endorsement, in 2017.
 She supported Georgia's "campus carry" law which allows people to bring guns onto the campuses of state universities.
 When she ran for governor in 2010, her campaign circulated a photo of her using a rifle during a visit to an arms plant in Columbus, Georgia.

 Post-politics career

-Following her defeat to return to the U.S. House of Representatives, Handel was hired as the president and CEO of Carroll Tomorrow, the economic development organization for Carroll County, a county of 120,000 people west of metro Atlanta.
+Following her defeat to return to the U.S. House of Representatives, Handel served as president and CEO of Carroll Tomorrow, the economic development organization for Carroll County from 2021 to 2023.